How to Interpret the Contents of a Job Trace

 job-plan-complied.dot - Modified definition of the job which is sent to the Hadoop Cluster.
 This file contains the reordering of job sequences to be processed, by understanding the dependencies.

-job-definition.json - Job definition in the REST format used by Datameer.
+job-definition.json - Job definition in JSON format, compatible with the Datameer REST API.

 job-definition-<xxx>.json - xxx denotes the original file name of the job which is incorporated as a part of this file name.
-This file defines job specifics in REST format.
+This file defines job specifics in JSON format.

 job-conf.xml - Job configuration used when running jobs locally.